-Natural Therapies Are Very Effective for Treating Mitral Valve Prolapse Symptoms
+Natural Therapies Are Very Effective

 Even though beta blocking drugs can ease some of the distressing mitral valve prolapse symptoms—particularly sudden onset jabs of knife-like chest pain or irregular heartbeats—they don't always work for everyone.
 Plus, people often complain about the side effects of beta blockers.
 That's why I hesitate to turn to pharmaceuticals, and look first to non-drug interventions.

-Before I deploy the heavy guns, I usually ask my patients to try a metabolic cardiology approach which includes coenzyme Q10 (CoQ10) (50 mg twice daily) and magnesium (200 mg twice daily).
+Before I deploy the heavy guns, I usually ask my patients to try a metabolic cardiology approach which includes coenzyme Q10 (CoQ10) (50-100 mg 1-2 times daily) and magnesium (200 mg twice daily).
 In my cardiology practice, more than half of my patients with mitral valve prolapse symptoms responded well to the combination of CoQ10 and magnesium.
 They had less chest pain, shortness of breath, and irregular heartbeats.
 In fact, approximately 60-70% of my patients with mitral valve prolapse did well with these simple interventions, reporting a decrease in symptoms, especially arrhythmia.

 For those with moderate to severe mitral valve prolapse, I added L-Carnitine (500-1,000 mg daily) and D-ribose (5 grams once or twice daily) to enhance overall energy production and cardiac functioning.
 I also recommend squid or fish oil (1-2 grams daily) to help prevent clots and inflammation.